Carlvensky/School/README.md

 # School
-For my class project at Uni
+For my Programming (I & II) class project at Uni

-May 7, 2024 update
-I completed the class with an A+
+I completed the Programming (I) class with an A+
+I'm currently taking Programming (II).

+January 20, 2025 update